mbkde/pbc/README.md

 * [bamboo-isolated-docker-plugin](bamboo-isolated-docker-plugin/README.md) - the general UI and bamboo lifecycle management.
 Mandatory plugin.
 * [isolated-docker-spi](isolated-docker-spi/README.md) - the plugin with API for the various backends.
 Mandatory plugin.
-* bamboo-isolated-ecs-plugin - AWS ECS backed plugin that performs the scheduling and scaling of ECS cluster from Bamboo server.
-Implies one ECS cluster per Bamboo Server.
+* [bamboo-isolated-ecs-plugin](bamboo-isolated-ecs-plugin/README.md) - AWS ECS backed plugin that performs the scheduling and scaling of ECS cluster from Bamboo server. __Implies one ECS cluster per Bamboo Server__.
 * [bamboo-remote-ecs-backend-plugin](bamboo-remote-ecs-backend-plugin/README.md) - Backend talking to a remote service that talks to ECS.
 Allows multiple Bamboo servers scheduling on single ECS cluster.
 This requires you to setup a separate service and infrastructure, see [Setup pbc-scheduler microservice](ecs-scheduler-service/README.md)
 * bamboo-simple-backend-plugin - Experimental backend that runs the Docker agents directly on the Bamboo server or a single remote instance.